by Mark Verber

 Remember the traveler's motto: It's better to bring half of what you think you need, and twice as much money.

 Luggage which is 7"x14"x20" will fit under nearly all commercial airplane seats, and is permitted as a carry-on bag on almost all airlines.
 Luggage which is 9x14x22 (45 linear inches) will fit under the seat in most commercial jets used in the USA and all overhead bins.
 There are two caviets.
 It is possible to overstuff soft side luggage to the point that it will not fit under a seat, so if you bag is bulging on the sides, you have packed too much.
 Just because you bag will fit under the seat in front of you doesn't mean that it will be acceptable carry-on.
-Some regional airlines limit carry-on bags to 5kg, which is about 70% of what my bag weights.
+Some regional airlines limit carry-on bags to 5-7kg.
 There is a nice summary of carry one restrictions by airline, but you should contact your carrier since these restrictions can vary.
 OAG's Carry-on restrictions (2008) was great...
 I don't know where their current summary is.
 Some airlines permit one carry on, and a second personal item.
 Often the personal item must be under 9x10x17.

 In general I suggest staying away from wheeled bags.
 They cost more, add extra weight, and hold less than similarly size travel pack.
 I would generally recommend using a "travel pack" which is a cross between a backpack, and soft-side luggage.
 Travel packs will have often have light weight internal frames to make them easier to carry: handles on the top and side to carry as luggage, and backpack straps that tuck away.
 A close relative are travel duffel bags which tend to be simplier with a more "outdoor" style.
-In the 1990s many companies made travel packs, but few seem to today.
 When looking at travel packs make sure they are still under the limit for carry-ons!
 Feature and size creep has resulting in travel packs which are quite heavy and are too big to be used for carry-on.
-In roughly the order of my preferences here are the legal carry-on travel packs I know of are:
+In roughly the order of my preferences here are the legal carry-on travel packs I think are worth looking at: